 Craig recommends asking as many specific questions as you need to.
 “Don’t be afraid to ask for things like pictures to be emailed.
 I’ve happily asked for a concierge to snap off a picture of a toilet on their mobile phone and send it to me.
 Better to feel a bit weird than arrive and find you can’t move around in the loo.”

-A disability shouldn’t prevent you from buying travel insurance, however, it might make finding a good policy trickier and more expensive.
-Under the DDA, insurers must assess the actual risks, rather than make assumptions about disability.
-If you’re having trouble getting insurance, a letter from a medical professional might help, particularly if they can state that your condition is under control and you’re not likely to need medical or hospital treatment while on your trip.
+If you’re having trouble getting travel insurance, a letter from a medical professional might help, particularly if they can state that your condition is under control and you’re not likely to need medical or hospital treatment while on your trip.